The BEST Maple Pecan Cookies

 Here is the perfect cookie for fall and winter!
-Maple brown sugar cookies have all the good seasonal flavors.
-Made with pure maple syrup and chopped pecans they are perfectly sweet and crunchy.
+Maple pecan cookies have all the good seasonal flavors.
+Made with pure maple syrup and brown sugar they are perfectly sweet and chewy.
 You’re going to love them!

 Why this recipe works